Page

 -

-come to admire the cerebral & perception process involved in
+to admire the cerebral & perception process involved

 -

-eyes are aging, and I just don't see fine details like I used
+are aging, and I just don't see fine details like I

 -

-a long time, I've always been fascinated how simple pictures can
+time, I've always been fascinated how simple pictures

 -

-like seeing how a simple brush stroke can convey a world of
+seeing how a simple brush stroke can convey a world

-have responded favorably to these images, but that's okay.
-I'm
+many people have responded favorably to these images, but

 |